-In this article, we will cover over 30 of the best acoustic cover songs to play in a bar.
-We’ve kept a sweet balance of high-energy and soulful tracks, with something for every kind of listener.
+In this article, we will cover 50 of the best acoustic cover songs to play in a bar.
+We’ve kept a sweet balance of high-energy and soulful tracks with something for every kind of listener.
 Plus, you can check out the tabs and videos to master the track as well.
-So grab your guitars out and let’s jump right in.
+So grab your guitars out, and let’s jump right in.

 Here Are the Best Acoustic Songs to Cover in a Bar

 1. She Talks To Angels by Black Crows

 We simply cannot put together a list of songs to play in a Bar and not have this Black Crows’ iconic acoustic ballad on it!
 After all, the song took shape in the group’s early days of playing at Atlanta clubs.
 Released in 1990 in their debut album, “She Talks To Angels,” its overwhelming popularity put the Robinson brothers on the map.